 If you’ve decided to buy a beginner violin you’re probably looking for an instrument that is both affordable and high quality but still meets the needs of a beginner like easy-to-play and a clear uncluttered sound.
 When faced with the full brunt of the violin market an instrument that meets these criteria can be hard to find, but it’s not impossible!

-We’ve tested the Antonio Strad Model 4H, a beginner violin that costs a little over $400 and we think it’s an excellent solution to the above problem.
+We’ve tested the Antonio Strad Model 4, which recently changed its name from its SKU Model4H.
+It’s a beginner violin that costs a little over $400 and we think it’s an excellent solution to the above problem.
 Let’s get into the details so we can get a better picture of why that is.

 For just over $400 it’s a great value for a high-quality student violin, that will last well through its player’s beginner years and enrich them with its clean, resonant sound.

 What to Expect from the Antonio Strad Model 4

 Bow – The bow included with the violin is the Antonio Carbon Fiber Violin Bow.
 It’s a fairly standard student carbon fiber bow with real horsehair.
 It’s well-balanced and is a good pair for a student violin like the Model 4.

 Outfit – The outfit that the Model 4 violin comes with includes the bow mentioned above as well as a KPE Violin Shoulder Rest, RDM Woodframe Dark Violin Rosin, an Ultra Rubber Practice Mute, a Korg PC2 Tuner, and the Antonio Triangle Case.
 The case has space for two bows, a couple of storage compartments and pockets, a tube for your strings, and back straps.
 It zips shut and has a clasp with a lock.

 Ordering – If you order the Model 4 from Antonio Strad free shipping is included nationwide (U.S.) and depending on what time of day you order you can get your violin sent out on the same day.
 They also have a 45-day return policy.